v3rtx/angularjs-rails-resource/README.md

     * **data** {object} (optional) - Optional data to set on the new instance

 * configure(options) - Change one or more configuration option for a resource.

+* extendTo(child) - Modifies the child to be a subclass of a RailsResource.
+This can be used to create multiple levels of inheritance.
+See [RailsResource extension](#RailsResource-extension) for more information

+* include(...module) - Includes a mixin module into the resource.
+See [Mixins](#mixins) for more information

 * setUrl(url) - Updates the url for the resource, same as calling <code>configure({url: url})</code>